On the chaos game of Iterated Function Systems: Introduction

 \subsubsection{Probabilistic chaos game}

-The relationship between the algorithm and the attractor is not at all obvious, as there is no evident connection between them.
 Initially, the method was developed for contracting IFSs~\cite{B88}.
-Later, it was generalized to IFSs of continuous functions on proper metric spaces~\cite{BV11}.
-Recently in~\cite{BLR15}, Barnsley, Le{\'s}niak and Rypka proved the probabilistic chaos game for continuous IFSs on first-countable normal Hausdorff topological spaces (in fact they only need to assume that the attractor is first-countable).
-As a consequence of Theorem~\ref{thmA-chaos-game}, the assumption that the space is normal can be removed.
-Indeed, it suffices to note that for every $x\in\mathcal{B}_p(A)$ by Item~\eqref{item1-thmA-chaos-game} of Theorem~\ref{thmA-chaos-game}, the closure of the orbit of $x$ is a forward invariant compact set and thus a normal Hausdorff topological space.
-Restricting the IFSs to this space, we are in the assumptions of~\cite{BLR15} and hence one get the following:
+Later, it was generalized to attractors of IFSs of continuous functions on proper metric spaces~\cite{BV11}.
+For minimal IFSs in the case of independent identically distributed random product of continuous maps of a compact metric space it is follows from the Breiman's law of large numbers~\cite{Bre60}.
+Recently in~\cite{BLR15}, Barnsley, Le{\'s}niak and Rypka proved the probabilistic chaos game for pointwise attractors of continuous IFSs on a first-countable Hausdorff topological space (in fact they only need to assume that the attractor is first-countable).
+Moreover, their proof of the probabilistic chaos game also works for the general case of quasi-attractors with minor modifications (see Appendix~\ref{s:appendix}).